-In this article, we’ll discuss how to sell products internationally in five steps.
+In this article, we’ll discuss how to sell products internationally online in five steps.
 We’ll cover the initial market research, legal issues, payment preferences, and other things you should consider in cross-border ecommerce.

 Before plunging into international ecommerce, you first have to do your homework and find your target market.
 There are two essential ways to do it: gather market intelligence and research local buying trends across countries.